Television X: Bangers

-In 2016, Television X Brits was renamed as TVXXX, which was then renamed again to TVX Pornstars on March 29, 2017.
+In 2016, Television X Brits was renamed as TVXXX, which was then renamed again to TVX Pornstars on 29 March 2017.
 In September 2017, TVX Pornstars was added to Virgin Media, replacing Xrated Couples.

 On 24 April 2019, with changes on the Sky EPG slot, the channel was renamed to Bangers and moved from 911 to 903 on the EPG.
-On 30 September 2020, following the purchase of Portland TV by MG Global Entertainment, Bangers was removed, and its EPG slot was replaced with Babes and Brazzers.
+On 30 September 2020, following the purchase of Portland TV by MG Global Entertainment, Bangers was removed, and its Sky EPG slot was replaced with Babes and Brazzers.